k8s-platform-hub/hello-java-springboot/README.md

 # hello-java-spring-boot

-This project consists of a basic hasura project with a simple Java-Spring-Boot app running on it.
+This project consists of a basic Hasura project with a simple Java-Spring-Boot app running on it.
 Once this app is deployed on a Hasura cluster, you will have the app running at https://api.cluster-name.hasura-app.io

-This is the right place to start if you are planning to build or want to learn to build an Java-Spring-Boot  app with hasura.
+This is the right place to start if you are planning to build or want to learn to build an Java-Spring-Boot  app with Hasura.

 ## Sections